 - International Conference on Software Engineering (ICSE) – Social media chair

-- IEEE/ACM International Conference on Mobile Software Engineering and Systems (MobileSoft) – Publicity chair
+- IEEE/ACM International Conference on Mobile Software Engineering and Systems (MobileSoft) – Publicity chair, New ideas track chair

 - International Conference on Software Architecture (ICSA) – Workshop chair